rachelgu1/darwin-dcsa.github.io/content/sports-societies.md

 We are a group of climbers that simply just want to go climbing.
 Since there aren't many rocks around, we usually meet for an indoor bouldering session at one of the two gyms in town - Rainbow Rocket (RR) or Kelsey Kerridge (KK).
 We also make the occasional outdoor trip further north or abroad when the weather/season permits.
 We organise everything over WhatsApp or over a pint at Darbar, or check out what we are up to on Facebook ('Darwin Climbing Club').
 We have bouldering mats, a trad rack, lots of quickdraws, a few spare harnesses, ropes, and belay devices which you can borrow for trips (indoor or outdoor).
 <br>

 Contact: Zoë Audra, za274@cam.ac.uk & Barney Salsby, bs640@cam.ac.uk
-Facebook: TODO
 </details>